Updated on 2024-11-21 GMT+08:00

 1. Log in to the CCE console and click the cluster name to access the cluster console.

-2. In the navigation pane, choose Workloads.
+2. In the navigation pane on the left, choose Workloads.
 In the upper right corner of the displayed page, click Create Workload.

 When creating a workload, click Environment Variables in the Container Settings area, and click Add Variable.